ansible/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

 Ansible bugs should be reported to `github.com/ansible/ansible/issues <https://github.com/ansible/ansible/issues>`_ after signing up for a free GitHub account.
 Before reporting a bug, please use the bug/issue search to see if the issue has already been reported.
-This is listed on the bottom of the docs page for any module.

 Knowing your Ansible version and the exact commands you are running, and what you expect, saves time and helps us help everyone with their issues more quickly.
 For that reason, we provide an issue template; please fill it out as completely and as accurately as possible.